jekyll/jekyll/docs/_docs/installation/macos.md

 export PATH=$HOME/.gem/ruby/X.X.0/bin:$PATH
 ```

-To check your that you gem paths point to your home directory run:
+To check that your gem paths point to your home directory run:

 ```sh
 gem env